InnerSourceCommons/foundation-governance/roles/staff.md

 Noreen is the staff member specializing in **social media**.
 Noreen leads in all social media for the Foundation.

-# Elizabeth Barron
+# Maryblessing Okolie
-Elizabeth Barron is the staff member specializing in **support and facilitation of engagement of community participants**.
+Maryblessing Okolie is the staff member specializing in **support and facilitation of engagement of community participants**.
-Elizabeth Barron leads in supporting the engagement of community participants in community activities and projects.
+Maryblessing Okolie leads in supporting the engagement of community participants in community activities and projects.